 Knowing who can do what in the first 15 minutes of a lesson means you can focus your attention for the next 5 minutes on helping those who need it.
 You then have the rest of the lesson to watch your students learn so you can make the most of the plenary later on.

 As I mentioned at the start of this blog these are things that have worked for me when it comes to behaviour management in a mathematics lesson.
 You will have your own teaching style.
-As is so often with teaching there is no one perfect answer, especially to something as complex as behaviour management.
-Please do leave a comment to share what works well for you.
+As is so often with teaching there is no single answer, especially to something as complex as behaviour management.